amouro/drupalden_iwakuni_2023/section-4.md

 It has more pronounciation due to different cultural context.

-Four of them or inherited from ancient Chinese in various eras, and another four represent things in the original Japanese language
+Four of them are inherited from ancient Chinese in various eras, and another four represent in the original Japanese language.

 Next slides >>>>>
 -->